 Other key safety items include are marine radio so you can call for help if needed, working lights should you choose to fish at night or during dusk and dawn.
 Life jackets are essential for those on the boat, even if your boat is over the minimum boat size.
 Of course, don’t forget to have an active boat license onboard, set of unexpired flares, and a working torch that floats.

 When fishing Snapper racks in Port Phillip Bay are essential, generally one on each side of the boat.
 A bait board to cut up your baits and berley for chumming.
 An esky with ice to keep your catches fresh.
 An anchor is essential and those lucky enough to have an electric winch to bring up the anchor have a big advantage.
 And of course, your family or some good mates to have an enjoyable day out on the water.

 Kayaks and Jet skis can thrive fishing Port Phillip Bay

 It’s not just the boats that get to have all the fun.
 Fishing from a Kayak or Jet Ski is thriving.
 For kayakers, you don’t have to go too far out to chase flathead, pinkies, whiting or squid.
 On occasions, you’ll even tangle with some big snapper.
-I recall catching a 6 kilo snapper on my kayak from Altona back in 2017.
-Jet ski fishing is also growing in popularity and Port Phillip Bay is a great location to take a ski out fishing.
+Especially if you have a larger and more stable kayak such as a 14 foot Hobie pro angler.
+I recall catching snapper up to 7 kilos on my kayak from Altona back in 2017 and 2018.
+Jet ski fishing is also growing in popularity and Port Phillip Bay is a great location to take ski-out fishing.
 On calm days you can zip across from one side of the bay to the other or in windy days you can stay in a little closer.
 Recent fishing jet skis are designed like a boat hull and handle exceptionally well.